tc-functors/docs/src/content/docs/examples/evented.md

     event: e3

 ```

-The following is a better representation of an evented topology where multiple functions (f1, f2) get invoked by an event.

 ![Evented1](../../../assets/evented-1.png)

+The following is a better representation of an evented topology where multiple functions (f2, f3) get invoked by an event, concurrently,

 ```yaml
 name: example-evented